Ray Tracing in Nvidia GPUs

 Render shadows in scenes with foliage like trees and bushes using a hybrid approach that improves performance and realism when ray-tracing shadows of alpha-tested geometry.
 The approach involves combining noisy visibility samples from raytraced opaque geometry with shadow maps that only contain alpha-tested geometry.
 This results in hybrid denoised shadows that show penumbras of high quality and hard ray-traced shadows at contact points with a low performance impact.
 The alpha-only shadow map only contains depth values from geometry that passes the alpha-test.

-5. Optimization of Motion Vector Estimation for Translucent Objects in Ray Tracing
+10. Motion Vector Estimation for Translucent Objects Using Numerical Optimization Techniques

 Nvidia Corporation, 2023